-We have cultivated long-standing partnerships with substantially all of the largest and most successful cruise lines and many premier resorts in the world.
-Our cruise line relationships average over 20 years and encompass substantially all of the major global cruise lines, including Carnival Cruise Line, Royal Caribbean Cruises, Princess Cruises, Norwegian Cruise Line, Celebrity Cruises, Costa Cruises, Seabourn Cruise Line, Virgin Voyages, and Holland America, among many others.
-The majority of our revenues and profits are earned through our long-term revenue sharing agreements with our cruise line partners that economically align both parties and create a collaborative relationship.
+We have cultivated long-standing partnerships with substantially all of the largest and most successful cruise lines and many premier resorts.
+Our cruise line relationships average over 20 years and encompass substantially all of the major global cruise lines.
+The majority of our revenues and profits are earned through our long-term agreements with our cruise line partners that economically align both parties and create a collaborative relationship.
 On land, we partner with market leaders at highly attractive destinations, including Atlantis Paradise Island Bahamas, The Ocean Club, a Four Seasons Resort, Hilton Hawaiian Village Beach Resort and Spa, and the Mohegan Sun Resort, among others.
 Our long-standing relationships, with economic alignment at the core, strengthen our competitive advantage.